yext/search-core/docs/search-core.directanswer.value.md

 ## DirectAnswer.value property

-The result of the direct answer.
+The value of the direct answer.

 <b>Signature:</b>